APogue/APogue.github.io/projects/documentation.md

 Looking at policy people on linkedIn, they're heavily credentialed, yet I'm unaware of any actual impact.
 Burying this project in the policy domain is not the way.

-1. Case stud with interviews (narrative component for context)
+1. Case study with interviews (narrative component for context)

 The goal is to enhance the incident analysis with personalized case context.
 Interviews serve as narrative bridges and context.